Modern software for

 Live register table

-Holding, input, coil, discrete - typed, scaled, annotated, polled.
+Holding, input, coil, discrete - typed, scaled to engineering units, annotated, polled.
 Edit cells in place.
-Watch values as they change.
+Watch each value trend on an inline sparkline.

 Frame inspector